sergekatzmann/batch_colorize/README.md

  Image preparation
  ------------

- Switch into the project folder and the go to images/in folder and place you grayscale images in this location.
+ Switch into the project folder and then go to images/in folder and place you grayscale images in this location.
  Thats it for this part.

  You can perform the copy by omthing similar to the following lines: